ms-iot/iot-core-azure-dm-client/docs/application-management.md

        - `"foreground"`: this application is the foreground application.
 Only one application can have `"startUp"` set to this value.
 When switching from foreground application to another, both application must appear in the same transaction.
 The order is not relevant though as the DM client re-orders them.
        - `"background"`: this application is a background task.
 Any number of applications can be set as background tasks.
     - `"appxSource": "container\appPackage.appx"`
        - The appx package file name in the Azure blob storage.
 The access to the blob storage is performed as described [here](external-storage.md).
 The value of this property cannot be empty or null if the app is to be installed on the device.
 Note that this must be an appx package - and not a bundle.
-In upgrade scenarios, the appx version must be greater than the one already present.
+In the upgrade scenario, the new appx version must be greater than the one already present.
+For more details on the requirements, see the [PackageManager](https://docs.microsoft.com/en-us/uwp/api/Windows.Management.Deployment.PackageManager) class.
     - `"depsSources": "container\dep0.appx;container\dep1.appx"`
        - The semi-colon separated relative paths (in Azure Storage) of dependencies.
     - `"certSource" : "container\certificate.cer"`